Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/index.md

    * Azul Systems committers push Zulu changes to OpenJDK, which makes the upstream repo comprehensive and inclusive.

 As always, as a Java developer, you can bring to Azure your own Java runtimes, including the Oracle JDK and the Red Hat JDK.
 You can also use the secure infrastructure and feature-rich services.
-The production edition of Oracle Java SE is also available to you for running Java workloads in Windows or Linux virtual machines on Azure.
+The production edition of Oracle Java SE is available to you for running Java workloads in Windows or Linux virtual machines on Azure.

 ## Use Java JDKs for local development